Carol Shand: Early life and education

 Shand was the daughter of farmer and politician Tom Shand and doctor Claudia Lilian Shand, née Weston.
 She had a brother Anthony and two sisters, Jill and Ann.
 She graduated with her medical degree from the University of Otago in 1962.

 Career

 Shand was a house surgeon (a surgical "RMO" or "house officer") at Wellington Hospital early in her career but became a general practitioner, running a general practice in Wellington with her husband Erich Geiringer.

 Shand has worked over the years to make abortions safe and available, with her colleague Margaret Sparrow.
 She was active in the Wellington branch of Sisters Overseas Service (SOS) in the late 1970s helping women to go to Australia for abortions.
 She pioneered work in the medical treatment of victims of sexual assault and child sex abuse.

 Shand retired from her practice in 2017.

 Honours and awards

 Shand was appointed a Companion of the New Zealand Order of Merit, for services to women's health, in the 2008 Queen's Birthday Honours.

 Personal life

 Shand married doctor Erich Geiringer in 1964.
-They had three children, Claudia, Felix and Carl.
+They had three children, Claudia, and two boys.